 - ACT Score: 32 and 35

-With its distinctive Core Curriculum, first-rate research facilities, comprehensive global programming, small class sizes, and cosy learning environments, This Ivy League University offers a wealth of chances for intellectual and personal development.
+With its distinctive Core Curriculum, first-rate research facilities, comprehensive global programming, small class sizes, and cosy learning environments, This Ivy League University offers many opportunities for intellectual and personal development.
 Columbia University is located in New York City.
 According to Niche's 2020 Best Colleges, Columbia University is placed first among American universities for philosophy and second among English and performing arts.
 The university has more than 200 research centres and institutions and provides hundreds of study fields.
 With a 6% acceptance rate, Columbia University is even more selective than Brown University.
-The average SAT or ACT score for admitted students is in the 1450–1560 range at Columbia.
+The average SAT or ACT score for admitted students is in Columbia's 1450–1560 range.

 - Acceptance rate: 6%